mzbrau/fig/doc/fig-documentation/docs/features/client-management.md

         o.VersionOverride = "v6";
     }).Build();
 ```

-The options also allows the setting of the poll interval.

 It is possible to restart clients if the restart requested event is subscribed to.
 To add this functionally, add the following in your `program.cs` file: